 Our skin is the largest organ in our body, and in many ways the most important.
 Healthy skin is a barrier against harmful germs and infections, and protects us from outside harm.

 It is also one of the first things that people see when they meet us.
 The skin on our face and hands say a lot about who we are, including giving clues about our age and our overall health.
 That is why a healthy complexion is so important.
 Excessive wrinkles, acne, dry patches, and age spots can affect how others view you and can even have an impact on your relationships and job prospects.

 For this reason there are countless products and treatments available to treat specific skin issues.
 Lotions and creams can combat dry skin and combat painful cracks, and callus removers can help smooth your feet.
 Acne gels, creams, and specialty devices (check out our reviews of the best blackhead vacuums and the best facial cleansing brushes) can help with clogged pores and embarrassing breakouts.
 Hair removal is one very popular spa treatment, and one you can also do at home (see our reviews of the best home waxing kits and best facial epilators for more info).
-And various spa skin treatments – like the ones in our roundup of best facial steamers or best at home microdermabrasion machines – can remove wrinkles and roll years off your appearance.
+And various spa skin treatments – like the ones in our roundup of best facial steamers, best jade rollers, or best at home microdermabrasion machines – can remove wrinkles and roll years off your appearance.
 Both skin professionals and home beauty enthusiasts will enjoy our round up of the best microcurrent machine for estheticians, and also our review of the best derma rollers.